phillipclarke29/spudsearch/README.md

 ## Design

 Built as a single page app using Angular, Bootstrap, Bootstrap UI and a simple http-server.
 The app connects to the flickr feed using a jsonp call.
-Data is retrieved as posts, displayed in Angular with a modal used to display custom information.
+Data is retrieved as posts, displayed in Angular with a modal for more detailed information.

 Stylus is used to compile css with a gulp task to watch for changes in gulp/css.js and pipe to assets/app.css